corebp/PBI-accredo/README.md

 - Start Power BI Desktop
 - Ensure Custom Connectors are enabled (File/Options and Settings/Options/Global/Security/Data Extensions)
 - Add Accredo(Beta) as new data source, found under Other

+### To Do
+- [x] Configure fetch from server
+- [x] Transform data from JSON to table
+- [x] Generify the database connection using external vars
+- [] Set up data pagination
+- [] Figure out a method of looping over multiple endpoints